 Filing for a divorce can be a lengthy and expensive process, often lasting over a year.
 And many couples facing marital troubles seek a solution less extreme than a total divorce.
 Fortunately, there are other options available in New Jersey.
 If you are not sure that you want to get a divorce then you should look into executing a separation agreement with your spouse.

-A separation agreement is different than divorce in New Jersey
+A Separation Agreement is Different from Divorce in New Jersey

 A written separation agreement is a contract, but it doesn’t dissolve your marriage, it is simply a marriage separation agreement.
 While some New Jersey residents are initially upset that they cannot use a legal separation as an alternative to a divorce, this is actually a hidden blessing.
 Since the process does not require court appearances or filings, it is often easier and less expensive than a divorce when spouses can cooperate.
 And by sorting your affairs outside a strict legal process, a divorce can proceed with less uncertainty and chaos should you choose to move forward.

 You have other legal options – Bed and Board Divorce